realcletusola/selenium-test-project/README.md

     mvn clean install

 ## Run tests
+    mvn test
+run a specific test using the test class name
-    mvn test or mvn -Dtest=TestClassName test (use this to run a specific test)
+    mvn -Dtest=TestClassName test

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

 ## Future Updates
 1. Additional test scenarios for enchanced coverage.